ediethelm/trivial-coverage/README.md

 ## Description

-A simple Common Lisp library to print out the code coverage collected by sb-cover.
-As such it only supports SBCL.
+A simple Common Lisp library to print out the code coverage collected.
+Supports SBCL and CCL.

 ## Installing trivial-coverage